 14. Auditors

-At the twenty-seventh AGM held on June 9, 2022, the Members approved the re-appointment of B S R & Co.
-LLP, Chartered Accountants (Firm Registration No. 101248W/W- 100022) as Statutory Auditors of the Company to hold office for a period of five years from the conclusion of that AGM till the conclusion of the thirty-second AGM to be held in the year 2027.
+LLP, Chartered Accountants (ICAI Firm Registration No. 101248W/W- 100022) as Statutory Auditors of the Company to hold office for a period of five years from the conclusion of that AGM till the conclusion of the thirty-second AGM to be held in the year 2027.

-15. Auditor's report and Secretarial audit report
+15. Statutory Auditor's report and Secretarial Audit report

-16. Risk management
+17. Risk management

 The Board of Directors of the Company has a Risk Management Committee to frame, implement and monitor the risk management plan for the Company.

+The Committee is responsible for monitoring and reviewing the risk management plan and ensuring its effectiveness.
 The Audit Committee has additional oversight in the area of financial risks and controls.
 The major risks identified by the businesses and functions are systematically addressed through mitigating actions on a continuing basis.

-The development and implementation of risk management policy has been covered in the Management Discussion and Analysis, which forms part of this report.
+The development and implementation of risk management policy has been covered in the Management Discussion and Analysis, which forms part of this Report.

 18. Particulars of loans, guarantees and investments